Camino del Norte Day 5: Ziortza to Gernika-Lumo

 “I think it’s the hospital lights,” said Sam, noting the florescent lights above the long table.

 The table remained quiet until someone gave the dog a few scraps.
-The dog suddenly turned savage like Bilbao in Rivendell when he sees the ring and goes goblin for a second.
+The dog suddenly turned savage, like when Bilbo sees the ring for a moment in Rivendell.
 The outburst was so sudden and unexpected that all of us nearly died of laughter.
-Somehow the topic of allergies came up, and Lawrence was talking about how his girlfriend was allergic to dust mites.
-He, however, couldn’t remember the English word for “mite.”